JelenaBarinova/BeBetterLeader/_posts/2014-02-07-youre-hired.md

 ---
 layout: post
+title: "You're hired"
+subtitle: "This is how I do onboarding of new team members"
+date: 2014-02-07
 author: Jelena Barinova
-subtitle: "This is how I do onboarding of new team members"
-title: "You're hired"
-date: 2014-02-07 07:00:12
-tags:
 id: 415
 categories:
   - Know-how